telefonicaid/Rush/README.md

 ```
 npm install --production
 ```
-3. Then you have to set up the databases editing the config file located in `/src/configBase.js`.
-Redis hostname must be set in line 8.
-MongoDB hostname and port must be set in lines 18 and 19 respectively.
+3. Then you have to set up the databases editing the config file (`/src/configBase.js`).
+You can set Redis location and MongoDB location.
 4. Once, you have set Redis hostname, you have to run it.
 Go to the **source folder** of your own installation of Redis and execute the following command:
 ```
 ./redis-server